tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Main.purs:env}}
 ```

-`player` and `debug` are both `Parser`s, so we can use our applicative operators `<$>` and `<*>` to lift our `gameEnvironment` function, which has the type `PlayerName -> Boolean -> GameEnvironment` over `Parser`. `OP.strOption` constructs a command line option that expects a string value, and is configured via a collection of `Mod`s folded together. `OP.flag` works similarly, but doesn't expect an associated value. `optparse` offers extensive [documentation](https://pursuit.purescript.org/packages/purescript-optparse) on different modifiers available to build various command line parsers.
+`player` and `debug` are both `Parser`s, so we can use our applicative operators `<$>` and `<*>` to lift our `gameEnvironment` function, which has the type `PlayerName -> Boolean -> GameEnvironment` over `Parser`. `OP.strOption` constructs a command line option that expects a string value and is configured via a collection of `Mod`s folded together. `OP.flag` works similarly but doesn't expect an associated value. `optparse` offers extensive [documentation](https://pursuit.purescript.org/packages/purescript-optparse) on different modifiers available to build various command line parsers.

-Notice how we were able to use the notation afforded by the applicative operators to give a compact, declarative specification of our command line interface.
-In addition, it is simple to add new command line arguments, simply by adding a new function argument to `runGame`, and then using `<*>` to lift `runGame` over an additional argument in the definition of `env`.
+Notice how we used the notation afforded by the applicative operators to give a compact, declarative specification of our command line interface.
+In addition, it is simple to add new command line arguments by adding a new function argument to `runGame` and then using `<*>` to lift `runGame` over an additional argument in the definition of `env`.

 ## Exercises

  1. (Medium) Add a new Boolean-valued property `cheatMode` to the `GameEnvironment` record.
-Add a new command line flag `-c` to the `optparse` configuration which enables cheat mode.
+Add a new command line flag `-c` to the `optparse` configuration, enabling cheat mode.
 The `cheat` command from the previous exercise should be disallowed if cheat mode is not enabled.

 ## Conclusion

-This chapter was a practical demonstration of the techniques we've learned so far, using monad transformers to build a pure specification of our game, and the `Effect` monad to build a front-end using the console.
+This chapter was a practical demonstration of the techniques we've learned so far, using monad transformers to build a pure specification of our game and the `Effect` monad to build a front-end using the console.

 Because we separated our implementation from the user interface, it would be possible to create other front-ends for our game.
 For example, we could use the `Effect` monad to render the game in the browser using the Canvas API or the DOM.

-We have seen how monad transformers allow us to write safe code in an imperative style, where effects are tracked by the type system.
+We have seen how monad transformers allow us to write safe code in an imperative style, where the type system tracks effects.
 In addition, type classes provide a powerful way to abstract over the actions provided by a monad, enabling code reuse.
-We were able to use standard abstractions like `Alternative` and `MonadPlus` to build useful monads by combining standard monad transformers.
+We used standard abstractions like `Alternative` and `MonadPlus` to build useful monads by combining standard monad transformers.

-Monad transformers are an excellent demonstration of the sort of expressive code that can be written by relying on advanced type system features such as higher-kinded polymorphism and multi-parameter type classes.
+Monad transformers are an excellent demonstration of expressive code that can be written by relying on advanced type system features such as higher-kinded polymorphism and multi-parameter type classes.